 1929-Alive - Marilyn Lloyd - Congresswoman (Democrat) 1975-1995.
 Fulfilled term of husband Mort Lloyd.
 Created Committee of 50 after Knoxville World's Fair.
 Defeated by Zack Wamp (Republican).
 Lives in Chattanooga.

-c1955-Alive - Jack Barkenbus - Worked for Alvin Weinberg at Inst for Energy Analysis.
+c1955-Alive - Jack Barkenbus - Worked for Alvin Weinberg at Institute for Energy Analysis (IEA) which was part of Oak Ridge Associated Universities (ORAU).
 Edited papers from bell symposium on May 27, 1996.
-Now at Vanderbilt in Nashville.
+Now at Vanderbilt University in Nashville.

-Governor Lamar Alexander - Published "Friends: Japanese & Tennesseans" in 1986.
+Lamar Alexander - Governor of Tennessee.
+Published "Friends: Japanese & Tennesseans" in 1986.
+Later became US Senator.

 James “Buzz” Elkins - Vice president of First American Bank in Oak Ridge.
 Member of bell planning committee.

-Elaine Trauger [Mrs. Donald Trauger] -Oack Ridge Councilwoman.
+Elaine Trauger [Mrs. Donald Trauger] - Oak Ridge Councilwoman.
 Member of bell planning committee.